tahaafzal5/personal-website/notes.md

             - articles
         - recently heard
             - podcasts
+    - cool tab
+        - CashApp or Apple Pay for donations/support
+        - integration with cool APIs:
+            - ChatGPT
+            - etc
 - future of the right-side
     - options:
         - contents might stay the same & it will be visible on all subpages